ACUTE LYMPHOBLASTIC LEUKEMIA OVERVIEW

 - Autologous transplantation, which uses the patient's own stem cells collected while the patient is in complete remission, is of no greater benefit than chemotherapy for adults with ALL.
 Thus, it is generally not recommended.

-Remission maintenance therapy or remission continuation therapy is a standard part of ALL treatment, although research studies have not clearly shown its benefit for adults.
+Remission maintenance therapy or remission continuation therapy is a standard part of acute lymphoblastic leukemia (ALL) treatment, although research studies have not clearly shown its benefit for adults.
 It is also unclear how long therapy should continue.
 Depending upon the program chosen, treatment is often continued for three years (table 1).

 During maintenance treatment, oral medications (pills) are taken on certain days of the month and intravenous (IV) chemotherapy may be given into a vein once per month.
 Side effects during this phase of treatment are less frequent and less severe than those experienced during earlier stages of treatment.
 Most people are able to return to full activity during their maintenance treatment period.